Trying to navigate your way from Oaxaca to Puerto Escondido, Mexico?

 If you do so, you’ll notice that all the flight times are super long, which is because they all make a stop first in Mexico City which causes the route to be unnecessarily lengthy.

-The most popular airline for direct flights from Oaxaca to Puerto Escondido is Aerotucan.
+So how do you fly directly from Oaxaca to Puerto Escondido?
+If you know where to look, it’s possible, and the most popular airline to jump on is Aerotucan.
 I took this route one-way, spending around $130 US, with the flight taking approximately 40 minutes.

 It’s a very small plane so be sure to pack relatively light as luggage allowances beyond 15kg have supplementary add-on fees.